-References to Spanish art and culture in the creations of Cristóbal Balenciaga are put in evidence in this exhibition.
-The Spanish bullfighter’s suits clearly inspired the sequin embroidered bolero jacket from the private collection of Amish Bowles, which is displayed next to a painting of Julia Hacia wearing a similar bolero, painted in 1915 by Ramon Casas y Carbo, and the big volumes and drapings of this architectural red gown are reminiscent of the Flamenco dancer’s dress.
+Certainly, the exhibition put in evidence references to Spanish art and culture in the creations of Cristóbal Balenciaga.
+The Spanish bullfighter’s suits clearly inspired the sequin embroidered bolero jacket from the private collection of Amish Bowles.
+The bolero was next to a painting of Julia Hacia wearing a similar piece.
+Ramon Casas y Carbo painted her in 1915.

 Similarly, this architectural Balenciaga gown’s big volumes and drapings are reminiscent of the Flamenco dancer’s dress.
 Among the exceptional art pieces that inspired Balenciaga were twelve El Grecos and nine Goyas.
 And also paintings by Murillo, Velázquez and Zurbarán.